lamps-wg/lamps-attestation-freshness/draft-ietf-lamps-attestation-freshness.md

 # Nonce Processing Guidelines

-When the RA/CA is requested or configured to transmit a nonce to an end entity then it interacts with the Verifier.
+When the RA/CA is requested to transmit a nonce to an end entity then it interacts with the Verifier.
 The Verifier is, according to the IETF RATS architecture {{RFC9334}}, "a role performed by an entity that appraises the validity of Evidence about